-IMPORTANT: The final exam score is critical to your course grade.
-The 100 point exam is required of all students.
+IMPORTANT: The final exam is critical to your course grade and is required of all students.
+The exam score will count as 100 points of your final point total.

-We allow the final exam score to improve your grade on one of the semester exams.
+We also allow the final exam score to improve your grade on one of the semester exams.
 That is, if your final exam grade is higher than the lowest of your three semester exam scores, its percent score prorated to 80 points will replace that lowest test.
 For example, if your lowest semester exam score is 56 and you earn 80% (80 points) on the final, the exam score of 56 will be replaced by 64 (80% of 80 points) in the gradebook.
 If the final exam score is lower, however, the original semester test score will remain.
-Your final exam grade cannot be adjusted.
-The score for the final exam will not be replaced by any other score.

 Note: You may not use a calculator or any other study aid for exams.
 Be sure to read the ProctorU handout thoroughly to understand the exam procedures before you start a test.
+You are responsible for having a secure connection during the exam.
+We cannot give makeup work for a failed internet connection.

 - 4c.
 MAKEUP POLICIES.
 All makeup work must be approved by the course instructor with documentation provided.
 If illness or other extenuating circumstances cause you to miss an exam, contact the instructor as soon as possible (no later than 24 hours after the test) for approval to reschedule the exam. - 5.
 COURSE EVALUATIONS.
 It is important for all students to provide feedback on the structure and instruction of MAC 2233 by completing an online evaluation at evaluations.ufl.edu.
-The system is open from November 24 December 11.
+The system is open from April 9 April 22.